hazelcast/hazelcast-csharp-client/doc/dev/doc/configuration.md

 Configuration follows the [Microsoft.Extensions.Configuration](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) patterns.
 The Hazelcast client configuration is represented by the @Hazelcast.HazelcastOptions class.
-When simply instantiated, this class contains the default options:
+When simply instantiated, this class contains the default options (i.e. it does not even read the options file):
 ```csharp
 var options = new HazelcastOptions();
 ```